 BYOC Requirements

-To bring your own compute to DGX Cloud Lepton, please make sure your machines have met the following requirements.
+To bring your own compute to DGX Cloud Lepton, ensure your machines meet the following requirements.

 Software Requirements

-As BYOC in DGX Cloud Lepton follows the standard of NVIDIA DGX OS 6 and NVIDIA DGX OS 7, you need to make sure your machines have met the following requirements.
+Since BYOC in DGX Cloud Lepton follows the standards of NVIDIA DGX OS 6 and NVIDIA DGX OS 7, your machines must meet the following requirements.

 Operating System

-• Your machine needs to be running on Ubuntu 22.04 LTS or a newer LTS version with a corresponding kernel version.
-For example, you can use Ubuntu 22.04 LTS with either kernel 5.15 or 6.8 since they are both fit for 22.04 LTS.
+• Your machine must run Ubuntu 22.04 LTS or a newer LTS version with a corresponding kernel version.
+For example, you can use Ubuntu 22.04 LTS with either kernel 5.15 or 6.8 since they are both compatible with 22.04 LTS.
 Refer to the official Ubuntu kernel release cycle for more details.

-• You need to have root access to your machine.
+• You must have root access to your machine.

 CUDA Toolkit

-• For CUDA toolkit, we recommend to use version ≥ 12.4.1 with NVCC installed.
+• For CUDA toolkit, we recommend version 12.4.1 or later with NVCC installed.

 NVIDIA Driver and NVIDIA Fabric Manager